gbmitchell/math4610/softwareManual/linearSolvers/LU.md

 For example,

-    squareGauss.c
+    squareLU.c

-will produce an executable **squareGauss.exe** that can be executed.
+will produce an executable **squareLU.exe** that can be executed.

 **Description/Purpose:** This routine will carry out LU decomposition of a square matrix.
 LU decomposition is the process of separating a matrix A into upper (U) and lower (L) triangular matrices such that A=LU.